On this page

 What must your client continue to do?

 Automatic enrolment is a continuing responsibility for employers.
-An employer's duties do not end after their staging date.
+An employer's duties do not end after their staging date (or duties start date, if they don't have a staging date).

 You can help your client avoid penalties by understanding how they must meet their duties.
 Your client must: